Angelina Jolie travels to Yemen to aid refugees and renews call for humanitarian access in Ukraine - KESQ

 “The situation here is one of the worst humanitarian crises in the world, with one civilian killed or injured every hour in 2022,” wrote Jolie who has served as a special envoy for UNHCR.
 “An economy devastated by war, and over 20 million Yeminis depending on humanitarian assistance to survive.”

-In 2020, Jolie donated an undisclosed sum of money to a pair of British youngsters who tarted a lemonade stand to raise money for those affected by the crisis in Yemen.
+In 2020, Jolie donated an undisclosed sum of money to a pair of British youngsters who started a lemonade stand to raise money for those affected by the crisis in Yemen.

 The-CNN-Wire